-Now fully updated the second edition of Modern Diagnostic X-ray Sources: Technology, Manufacturing, Reliability gives an up-to-date summary of X-ray source design for applications in modern diagnostic medical imaging.
-It lays a sound groundwork for education and advanced training in the physics of X-ray production, X-ray interactions with matter, imaging modalities, and assesses their prospects.
-The book begins with a historical overview of X-ray tube and generator development, including key achievements leading up to the current technological and economic state of the field.
+Now fully updated, the second edition of Modern Diagnostic X-Ray Sources: Technology, Manufacturing, Reliability gives an up-to-date summary of X-ray source technology and design for applications in modern diagnostic medical imaging.
+It lays a sound groundwork for education and advanced training in the physics of X-ray production, X-ray interactions with matter, and imaging modalities and assesses their prospects.
+The book begins with a comprehensive and easy-to-read historical overview of X-ray tube and generator development, including key achievements leading up to the current technological and economic state of the field.

-This detailed presentation of X-ray tube creation and functions enables you to understand how to optimize tube efficiency, particularly with consideration for economics and the environment.
-It also simplifies fault finding.
+This detailed presentation of X-ray tube creation and functions enables you to understand how to optimize tube efficiency, particularly with consideration for economics and environmental care.
+It also simplifies faultfinding.
 Along with covering the past and current state of the field, the book assesses the future regarding developing new X-ray sources that can enhance performance and yield greater benefits to the scientific community and to the public.

-After heading international R&D, Marketing and Advanced Development for X-ray sources with Philips, working in the X-ray industry for more than four decades, Rolf Behling retired in 2020 and is now owner of the consulting firm XtraininX, Germany.
-He holds numerous patents is continuously publishing.
+After heading international R&D, marketing and advanced development for X-ray sources with Philips, and working in the X-ray industry for more than four decades, Rolf Behling retired in 2020 and is now the owner of the consulting firm XtraininX, Germany.
+He holds numerous patents and is continuously publishing, consulting and training.